Variable Tokens plug-in for Cinema 4D gives a ten (10) token slots that you can use as you wish.

 • Supports also editor camera

-• Option to restrict guides to linked cameras
+• Option to restrict guides to global, editor camera, custom cameras and linked cameras (New in v1.3.1)

 • Four (4) customizable safe guides